zcutlip/mock-op/README.md

 vault = Test Data

 [item-get-invalid]
+; this query is expected to fail
+; expected-return = 1 is required
 type = item-get
 item_identifier = Invalid Item
+expected-return = 1

+[document-get-spongebob-image]
+; this performs two operations and generates two responses ; one for 'op item get <document identifier> to get the filename ; a second for 'op document get <document identifier> to get the actual document bytes type = document-get vault=Test Data item_identifier = Example Login 2 - 1200px-SpongeBob_SquarePants_character.svg.png.webp
 ```

 Then you can run `response-generator` and have it create your response directory: